Nobody likes thinking about death, and many Canadians avoid discussing aspects like life insurance and creating Wills because of this reason.

 - Wills Only: A couple can use Epilogue to each create their Last Will and Last Testaments for a total price of $229.
-Each partner has its own secure Epilogue account for the process and generates its own separate Will.
+Each partner has their own secure Epilogue account for the process and generates their own separate Will.

 - Will and Powers of Attorney: If a couple wants to create customized Wills and also wants to add a Power of Attorney for Personal Care, and a Power of Attorney for Property, the total cost of using the service is $289.